Phone-GWP-group

 What is inside the packaging?

-In addition to specifying the quantity of individual packages within your shipment, it is essential to provide a comprehensive description of the contents of each package on your export packing list.
+In addition to specifying the quantity of individual packages in your shipment, it is essential to provide a comprehensive description of each package’s contents on your export packing list.

-This information facilitates the smooth progression of your shipment and is also imperative for insurance purposes and documentation.
+This information facilitates the smooth progression of your shipment and is also imperative for insurance and documentation purposes.

 Volume and weight (per package)